A Comprehensive Guide to Textured Wall Paint

 Common Uses of Textured Paint

-- Accent walls: Creating a feature wall that draws attention.
+- Feature walls: Creating a feature wall that draws attention.

 - Covering imperfections: Hiding cracks, dents, or uneven surfaces.